 Frequently asked questions

 - Can this be scripted?
 Yes!
 We took the manual route in this blog to showcase each of the steps but it is possible to script these workflows using the ArcGIS API for Python’s GroupMigrationManager module.
+Here is a demo of how this can be accomplished using Python: Content Deployment Automation video.

 - What are the supported item types?
 Are there size limits on items?
 The complete list of support item types and size limits can be found in the Export Group Content help topic.